-The Department of International Studies has collected the largest concentration of active scholars in North America in what might be called ‘post-classical studies’—that is, the study of Greek and Latin, the languages of antiquity, in later periods.
+The Department of Global Languages and Cultures has collected the largest concentration of active scholars in North America in what might be called ‘post-classical studies’—that is, the study of Greek and Latin, the languages of antiquity, in later periods.
 Within the department we have two Byzantinists (one of whom also studies Greek language instruction in Renaissance Italy), a medieval Latinist, and a specialist in Renaissance Latin and the classical tradition (Dan Schwarz – History colleague).
 In 2013 these colleagues organized into a research group, called Classical Transformations and partnered with the largest organized European entity in this area at the Humboldt University in Berlin, to do a series of three conferences between 2013 and 2015 and to explore other forms of collaboration.

 Literary and Media Studies